 Since a business owner does not typically receive a steady paycheck, they must strategically map out their budget for the year with their expected income or capital funding and subtract the various expenses they will incur to see how much money is left for their salary.
 The yearly income of business owners is truly up to them.
 Nonetheless, the amount of money that gets invested in the business, saved for taxes, and placed into their personal bank account must be carefully considered to avoid a failing business.

 This article will go into depth about how to budget your net income into a salary without going broke.
-This type of budget is perfect for personal use and to help determine the business owner salaryfinancial position of your business.
+This type of budget is perfect for personal use and to help determine the financial position of your business.
 The most ideal time to start this budget is in the first year of business, however, if your business is already running, today is the next best time to start.

 Planning Income Allocation for Business Owners